 How do You Know What Works?

-The rise of cell phone video and security camera footage has opened up a second means to determine the efficacy of any particular martial art, combat sport, or technique.
+However, the rise of cell phone video and security camera footage has opened up a second means to determine the efficacy of any particular martial art, combat sport, or technique.
 Call it martial arts outside the arena.
 This can be roughly divided into several main categories: